ljwa2323/T-D-PLSTM/README.md

 # T-D-PLSTM

-This is a pytorch version of the code for a quick implementation of the method mentioned in the article XXX.This code contains data preprocessing and data modeling analysis.
+This is a pytorch version of the code for a quick implementation of the method mentioned in the article "Predicting Timing of Surgical Intervention Using Recurrent Neural Network for Necrotizing Pancreatitis".This code contains data preprocessing and data modeling analysis.

 These methods include **lstm-d, gru-d, plstm-d, Time weighted lstm-d, Time weighted gru-d, Time weighted plstm-d**